aldettinger/camel-quarkus-workshop/README.md

 ```

 Hey, wait, something has just happened in the quarkus *DEV terminal*.
-Indeed, Quarkus has detected a change in the application source code and automatically reloaded the project.
+Quarkus has detected a change in the application source code and automatically reloaded the project.

 Now let's implement our first camel route in `src/main/java/org/acme/MyRoutes.java`: